whatiskeptiname/Ultrasonic-Transceiver/README.md

 - lies between 290 and 600 it is encoded as ONE (1)
 - lies above 600 it is encoded as end of character

-After encoding each signal eignt times a character is produced.
+After encoding each signal eight times a character is produced.
 This process is again repeated to get the string.

 ## Watch The Video